 His actions as a sperm donor sparked concern in the fertility medicine community, whose guidelines recommend donations are made in the regulated environment of a fertility clinic, and that no man provide sperm donations to more than four families.

 Freak!
 So how did the newspaper confirm that Alabama wingnut Bill Johnson was sexing-from-a-distance with all these lesbian ladies, even though he campaigned against gay marriage in America?

-The Herald on Sunday approached Johnson on Thursday at a restaurant in Christchurch where he had just finished dining with one of the women he had successfully impregnated.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+The Herald on Sunday approached Johnson on Thursday at a restaurant in Christchurch where he had just finished dining with one of the women he had successfully impregnated.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 He said the urge to become a biological father was “a need that I have.”